First Principles Modeling of the Temperature Dependent Ternary Phase Diagram for the Cu-Pd-S System: Methods and Calculations

 \section{Methods and Calculations}

 In order to calculate a phase diagram using first principles methods, all plausible crystal structures must be considered, in principle.
 In the case of Cu-Pd-S, a wealth of experimental crystallographic data gives an excellent starting point, especially for the binary compounds.
-We generalize these binaries to ternary structures formed from substituions of the ternary specie into either lattice sites or interstitial sites.
+We generalize these binaries to ternary structures formed from substitutions of the ternary species into either lattice sites or interstitial sites.
 Once the T=0K total energies for all likely crystalline structures have been calculated, it is straightforward to generate a T=0K phase diagram by creating the convex hull of total energies.

 Subramanian and Laughlin~\cite{CuPdPhase91} determined the phase diagram for Cu-Pd experimentally, and Li \emph{et al.} created a CALPHAD model~\cite{Li08}.
 Above T=871K, the entire composition range of solid Cu-Pd exists in fcc solid solution.
 Below this temperature other solid phases are present. $\beta$-CuPd has a CsCl structure and exhibits a Cu-rich composition range extending to a composition of 58\% Cu.
+Trimarchi and Zunger~\cite{Trimarchi08} showed using an evolutionary algorithm that first principles calculations predict cP2 to be the expected ground state at equiatomic composition.
 At copper concentrations near 75\%, phases based on 1D and 2D long period superstructures (LPS) compete.
 Studies using ab initio methods to examine this region of the phase diagram have already been performed~\cite{Barthlein09,Ceder90}.
 As we are primarily concerned with the palladium-rich side of the phase diagram, we only calculate the ideal 1D LPS, Cu\subscript{3}Pd.tP28, (using a notation of [chemical formula].{Pearson symbol}) and ignore the 2D LPS and phase solubility ranges in the 1D LPS.